oddbird/oddleventy/content/work/timedesigner.md

 in the desired direction.

-> When clients present us with small feature ideas, we keep asking why.
+> When clients present us with small feature ideas,
+> we keep asking why.
-When presented with a big vision,
+> When presented with a big vision,
-> we keep asking how. - Miriam Suzanne
+> we keep asking how.
+>
+> ---Miriam Suzanne

 Together,
 we dug into the details